 - Set your refrigerator and freezer to the coldest setting.
 In case of a power outage, food will be colder and last longer.

 These steps can help you feel prepared for the uncertainty of spring storm season.

-- Save Money - Slow down on the highways: according to the Department of Energy, every five mph you drive over 60 mph is like paying an average extra 29 cents per gallon (based on a $3.65 per gallon price).
+- Save Money - Slow down on the highways: according to the Department of Energy, every five mph you drive over 50 mph is like paying an average extra $0.21 cents per gallon (based on an assumed fuel price of $3.06/gallon).

 - Save for the Future - Considering building a second home?
 Think small.
 Notable sites such as weehouses.com, cottagecompany.com, smallhousestyle.com, tumbleweedhouses.com and of course, notsobighouse.com, offer clever and appealing sustainable designs that will save money both in the short term (construction costs, materials) and long term (utility bills, upkeep).

 - Save Time - Everyone's inbox is overflowing with email.
 Don't put off getting to the bottom of it at least once a day by opening one item at a time and don't look at the next until you decide a course of action for the first.
 Deal with it now to save time later.